loelschlaeger/fHMM/README.md

 <!-- badges: end -->

 With fHMM you can detect bearish and bullish markets in financial time series by applying *Hidden Markov Models (HMMs)*.
-The model and the package functionality [is documented in detail here](https://loelschlaeger.de/fHMM/articles/).
+The functionality and the model [is documented in detail here](https://loelschlaeger.de/fHMM/articles/).
 Below, you can find a first application to the German stock index [DAX](https://en.wikipedia.org/wiki/DAX).